 5. Promotes Sleep

 The magnesium in Epsom salts promotes sleep by helping the brain produce neurotransmitters that encourage sleep and reduce stress.
-It also helps the body produce melatonin—a hormone that helps with sleep.
+It also helps the body produce melatonin—a hormone that encourages sleep.

 6 Benefits of Dead Sea Salt

 Dead Sea Salts are loaded with minerals that heal and support the body, muscles, and skin.
-They also help with hair loss, water retention, and cellulite.
-Here are some minerals found in Dead Sea Salt and why they are beneficial:
+Here are some of their benefits:

 5 Benefits of Himalayan Salts

 Himalayan salts are what’s left from a primordial sea once found in the Himalayan mountains.
 They are considered the purest of all sea salts and one of the best sources of natural minerals.
-Here are a few of the many benefits of these salts:
+Here are some benefits:

-When put in water, Himalayan salt draws toxins out of the skin and tissues and feeds the body mineral nutrients which are absorbed through the skin.
-They will leave you feeling energized.
+Himalayan salt draws toxins out of the skin and tissues and feeds the body mineral nutrients which are absorbed through the skin.

 2. Soothing & Relaxing